symfony/symfony-docs/cookbook/cache/form_csrf_caching.rst

 Typically, each user is assigned a unique CSRF token, which is stored in the session for validation.
 This means that if you *do* cache a page with a form containing a CSRF token, you'll cache the CSRF token of the *first* user only.
-When a user submits, the token won't match the token stored in the session and all users (except for the first) will fail CSRF validation when submitting the form.
+When a user submits the form, the token won't match the token stored in the session and all users (except for the first) will fail CSRF validation when submitting the form.

 In fact, many reverse proxies (like Varnish) will refuse to cache a page with a CSRF token.
 This is because a cookie is sent in order to preserve